worming004/biblio/content/biblio/books.md

 ### Elixir

+* Elixir in Action Second Edition
-* Elixir in Action
+* Elixir in Action Third Edition
 * Phoenix in Action

 ### C#

 * Concurrency in C# Cookbook
   * Loaned to Alexandre Pagnieau
+* Dependency Injection
 * Modern Api Design with ASP.NET 2

+### F#

+* F# In Action

-## Databases, event broker, tools and performances
+## Databases, event broker, tools, network and performances

 * Base de données
 * Cassandra: The Definitive Guide
 * Designing Data-Intensive Applications
 * Elasticsearch: The Definitive
+* Event Streams In Action
 * Graph Databases
 * Hugo in Action
 * Kafka: The Definitive Guide
+* Kafka Streams In Action Second Edition
 * MongoDB: The Definitive Guide
 * Neo4j in Action
 * PostreSQL Up & Running

+## Other
+* HTTP/2 In Action
+* Real-World Cryptography

 _is there a typo or miss arrangement somewhere ?
 Yes, probably.
 Some books could be pushed into multiple categories_